-We are authorized to grant credits by the Ontario Ministry of Education BSID #667186
+We are authorized to grant course credits & the OSSD by the Ontario Ministry of Education BSID #667186

 To proceed with admission into OES as a mature student please read the scenario that fits your circumstance and follow those steps accordingly:

 Purchase the PLAR here to begin the process for your Mature Student Assessment.